Jacob Tuwiner - Owner & Founder

 My name is Jacob Tuwiner.
 I’m the owner and creator of Easy PC, a site designed to help the new guy in the computer space.
 Whether you want to build your first gaming PC or your first cryptocurrency mining rig, I’ve got you covered.

-I used to be a console gamer back in the day, until I played on my friend’s gaming PC for the first time.
+I used to be a console gamer from age 9, until I played on my friend’s gaming PC for the first time.
 I couldn’t believe my eyes when I saw Battlefield 4 in true 1080p resolution with ultra settings, 60 FPS.
 I also loved raiding someone’s base in Rust which is still my favorite game to this day!
 From that moment on I knew I had to build a gaming PC.

 I used some of my bar mitzvah money to build my first gaming PC.
 I researched which components would best fit my budget and watched tons of videos on YouTube about PC building.